ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 # Function
 ```

 As you can see, the decorators are applied in the order that they are listed, with `decorator1` being applied first, followed by `decorator2`.
-The function itself is called last, after the decorators have been applied.
+The function itself is called last after the decorators have been applied.

 ## 51 - Build a recursive function using python